 PLEASE NOTE THAT THE FREE RESOURCES MENTIONED IN THIS PODCAST MAY NO LONGER BE AVAILABLE.

-These days, even first-time launchers come to me wanting to learn how to launch their online courses and programs thinking that they need to create complex funnels.
-They need to to have 13 different lead magnets.
-They’ve got a lot of these crazy email sequences that they need to write.
+These days, even first-time launchers come to me wanting to learn how to launch their online courses and programs thinking that they need to:

-It’s really interesting for me to see, particularly for people coming in and launching for their second or fourth time, they haven’t launched significantly before.
+It’s really interesting for me to see, particularly for people coming in and launching for their second or third time, they haven’t launched significantly before.

 It’s interesting for me to see them come in and make assumptions about how complex their launch needs to be.

-And it’s really interesting for me to be observing this because in most cases, the people that I work with, we simplify their launches down to something really beautiful and connected.
+And it’s really interesting for me to be observing this because in most cases, the people that I work with, simplify their launches down to something really beautiful and connected.
 We make them as easy for them as possible.
-(We prepare as much as we can in advance so that they can enjoy the launch process.)
-We just really nail the basics.
+We prepare as much as we can in advance so that they can enjoy the launch process – we just really nail the basics.

 When I think about it, it’s the same as anything in business.